OverCodeMx/Krynapsis-Library/README.md

 This library serves to encrypt and decrypt text in 2 lines using the Gauss-Jacques algorithm which is one of the safest algorithms.

+To learn more about the Gauss-Jacques algorithm read [https://www.uaq.mx/investigacion/revista_ciencia@uaq/ArchivosPDF/v11-n1/art14_numerada-VF.pdf](this article)

 ## Features
 - Out of the box encrypt/decrypt text
 - Use one of the most secure encryption algorithms